doodleincode/aislib/README.md

 As there exist reliable and comprehensive python decoders, the emphasis is on encoding.

-It is easy but boring to add further messages types, I will do it only if the need arises.
-To do it you need to read carefully the documentation, the best source I have found is http://catb.org/gpsd/AIVDM.html

 The bitstring Python library is a required dependency.
 You can get it here: https://pypi.python.org/pypi/bitstring

 TODO